 More Info: Architecture, Construction & Planning

 Nationally ranked and internationally recognized, the UTSA College of Business (COB) offers a comprehensive curriculum that transforms business students into business professionals.
-The college offers traditional degrees in areas such as accounting, finance and marketing as well as specialized programming in cyber security, data analytics, entrepreneurship and real estate finance and development.
+The college offers traditional degrees in areas such as accounting, finance and marketing as well as specialized programming in cyber security, data analytics and real estate finance and development.
 The college is accredited by AACSB International, the Association to Advance Collegiate Schools of Business, placing it among the top 5% of business schools nationwide.

 - #1 cyber security program in the nation according to a report by the Ponemon Institute